-Is there anything more awkward than being a travel writer with a fear of flying?
+Is there anything more embarrassing than being a travel writer with a fear of flying?

 It sounds ridiculous, I know.

 I mean, I travel for a living.
 I must get on a plane at least once a month, if not once a week at times.
 So why on earth has every flight I’ve taken felt like it was bringing me one step closer to death?

 It didn’t used to be this way.

 Back when I used to take a holiday once a year, I didn’t even think about the flights.
 I’d be mildly nervous during take-off, then spend the rest of the journey enamoured with the sensation of being so far above the ground.

 Funnily enough, once I started boarding planes regularly, my fear began to grow.

 It turns out exposure therapy was not the way forward for me.

 The more I travelled, the more scared I became.

 And what started off as slight jitters during the first few months of my trip turned into full-blown panic attacks by the end of the first year.